lostatc/acid-store/README.md

   files, hard links, importing and exporting files to the local OS file system, and being mounted via FUSE
 - A persistent, heterogeneous, map-like collection
-- An object store with support for content versioning

 ### Backends